Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: The Maximal Entanglement Maximal Entanglement Problem

 \item For any \(A \in GL(d)\) we have that there exists a unique \(B \in GL(d)\) such that \((I \otimes A) \ket{\psi} = (B \otimes I) \ket{\psi}\) and vise versa.
 In particular, if \(\ket{\psi}\) is maximally entangled and \(A \in \calU(d)\), then \(B \in \calU(d)\).
 Additionally, if \(\ket{\psi} = \ket{\EPR}\) then \(B=A^{\sfT}\). \end{enumerate} \end{proposition}

-While well known, we include a proof of this proposition in \cref{appendix_proof_of_prop_full_rank_states} for completeness.
+While well known\footnote{The special case of \cref{prop_item_full_rank_states_1}, when \(\ket{\psi} = \ket{\EPR}\), is commonly known as the transpose-trick.}, we include a proof of this proposition in \cref{appendix_proof_of_prop_full_rank_states} for completeness.
 Next, we have the following corollary, which adapts \cref{prop_full_rank_states} for pure density matrices (i.e., states without global phase).

 \begin{corollary} Let \(\SU(d) \subseteq \calU(d)\) denote the \emph{special unitary group}.
 Let \(\rho \in \calD((\C^{d})^{\otimes 2})\) be a maximally entangled pure state.

 \begin{enumerate} \item There exists a unique (up to phase) \(U \in \SU(d)\) such that \(\rho = (I \otimes U) \ket{\EPR}\bra{\EPR} (I \otimes U^\dagger)\).
 Moreover, for every \(U \in \SU(d)\), \((I \otimes U) \ket{\EPR} \bra{\EPR} (I \otimes U^\dagger)\) is a maximally entangled state. \item For every \(A \in \SU(d)\), there exists a unique (up to phase) \(B \in \SU(d)\) such that \((A \otimes I) \rho (A^\dagger \otimes I) = (I \otimes B) \rho (I \otimes B^\dagger)\). \end{enumerate} \end{corollary}